T

 landmark

-One of the best-preserved Roman provincial cities in the world, Jerash boasts Hadrian's Arch, the Hippodrome, the Forum, and the Temple of Artemis.
-It's a truly immersive step back in time.
+One of the best-preserved Roman provincial cities in the world, Jerash boasts Hadrian's Arch, the Hippodrome, the Forum, and the magnificent colonnaded streets.
+It's a vast archaeological site offering an unparalleled glimpse into Roman urban planning.

 2. Midday